PSEP Frequently Asked Questions

 The Professional Student Exchange Program (PSEP) provides reduced tuition for students (nonresident or private) pursuing certain professional healthcare degrees at participating universities.
-The state legislatures of 11 Western states and territories subsidize tuition for PSEP students.
-These 11 states and territories are all members of the Western Interstate Commission for Higher Education (WICHE), which administers the program and partners with the states and territories and the university programs that provide professional healthcare education.
+The state legislatures of 12 Western states and Pacific island jurisdictions subsidize tuition for PSEP students.
+These 11 states and jurisdictions are all members of the Western Interstate Commission for Higher Education (WICHE), which administers the program and partners with the states and territories and the university programs that provide professional healthcare education.

 Currently there are 10 degrees available: allopathic medicine, dentistry, osteopathic medicine, physician assistant, physical therapy, occupational therapy, optometry, pharmacy, podiatry, and veterinary medicine.
 WICHE member states/territories fund their residents in select fields.
 Check here to see if your state/territory participates, and which fields it funds.